 So, you have decided to relocate to Mississippi.
 Awesome news!
 There are plenty of things to love about this amazing place.
 But before you start looking for Mississippi movers to assist you, there are some things you should know.
 The climate, the job market, the cost of living – these are just some important pieces of information that you should investigate before moving.
 Luckily, we assembled a handy guide on all the important things you should know before moving to Mississippi.
 Let’s take a look.

 Quick statistics about the state of Mississippi

 Popularly nicknamed The Magnolia State and The Hospitality State, the state of Mississippi is located in the southeastern part of the USA.
-Flanked by Tennessee, Louisiana, Alabama, and Arkansas, it is a part of the Deep South and the (in)famous Bible Belt.
+Flanked by Tennessee, Louisiana, Alabama, and Arkansas, it is a part of the Deep South and the famous Bible Belt.
 It is therefore not surprising that Mississippi is a red state and has not voted Democrat since 1976.
 Surprisingly, however, it is relatively diverse.
 The total population is just short of 3 million people.
-Of those, 59% are white, 37% black and 2.8% Hispanic.
+Of those, 59% are White, 37% African-American, and 2.8% Hispanic.
 The titles of the largest city and the state’s capital both go to Jackson with a population of approximately 167,000 people.

 Moving to Mississippi for education